wbadart/blog/_posts/2018-10-01-compare-linked-lists.md

 And there you have it!

-Now, just for fun, let's make a version which is [tail call optimizable][SO] (in a slight oversimplification: a recursive function which the compiler can turn into an iterative one to avoid the overhead of stack frame allocation).
+Now, just for fun, let's make a version which is [tail call optimizable<i class="fa fa-external-link"></i>][SO]{:target="_blank"} (in a slight
+oversimplification: a recursive function which the compiler can turn into an iterative one to avoid the overhead of stack frame allocation).
 Because the current version operates on the return value of the recursive call (ands it with the logical equality of the current pair), it can't; we need the recursive call to stand on its own.
 We can do this by adding an accumulator parameter (this is my usual go-to for tail call optimization).

     bool compare_lists(Node* head1, Node* head2, bool eq) {
         if(!head1 && !head2)